 Frequently Asked Questions

-• Traditional teaching is typically top‑down: here’s new material, take it home, practise it, come back next week.
-That approach has its place, but it often ignores what the student already knows, how they think, and how they naturally learn.
+• Traditional teaching is usually top‑down: here’s new material, take it home, practise it, come back next week.
+It can work, but it often ignores how a student naturally learns — their existing knowledge, their mindset, and the way they process ideas.

-• The GTO (Guitartricity Ontology) method — exclusive to Guitartricity — is a structured framework that organises and connects all the critical elements of guitar playing.
-Instead of teaching isolated topics, GTO shows how everything fits together: technique, tone, movement, expression, mindset, and musical understanding.
+• The GTO (Guitartricity Ontology) is a structured framework — exclusive to Guitartricity — that organises and connects all the essential elements of guitar playing.
+Instead of treating topics as isolated skills, GTO maps the big picture: technique, tone, movement, expression, mindset, and musical understanding, all linked within one coherent structure.

-Traditional methods often focus on material.
-GTO focuses on structure — giving you a clear, model so your progress becomes faster, more intuitive, and far more meaningful.
+Traditional approaches often focus on material.
+GTO focuses on structure — giving you a clear, personalised roadmap to your goals, so your progress becomes faster, more intuitive, and far more meaningful.

 • Yes — I can absolutely help students prepare for school grade exams.
 While Guitartricity focuses on building strong foundations, technique, confidence, and musical understanding & expression, I also support students who need to learn the specific pieces, skills, and requirements for their graded assessments.